Ruler Of Fujairah Leads UAE Delegation To Fifth UN Conference On The Least Developed Countries - UrduPoint

 Ruler Of Fujairah Leads UAE Delegation To Fifth UN Conference On The Least Developed Countries

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 05th Mar, 2023) As a representative of President His Highness Sheikh Mohamed bin Zayed Al Nahyan, H.H.
-Sheikh Hamad bin Mohammed Al Sharqi, Supreme Council Member and Ruler of Fujairah, will lead the UAE delegation to the Fifth United Nations Conference on the Least Developed Countries (LDC5), which starts tomorrow in Doha, Qatar.
+DOHA, (UrduPoint / Pakistan Point News / WAM - 05th Mar, 2023) As a representative of UAE President His Highness Sheikh Mohamed bin Zayed Al Nahyan, H.H.
+Sheikh Hamad bin Mohammed Al Sharqi, Supreme Council Member and Ruler of Fujairah, chaired the UAE delegation to the Fifth United Nations Conference on the Least Developed Countries (LDC5), which started today in Doha, Qatar.

 The five-day conference will be attended by a number of world leaders, and representatives of business sector, civil society and youth.